AaradhyaGitHub/AaradhyaGitHub/FlowBook-About.md

 At that point, I can:
 - Use GPT to generate personalized training suggestions based on your data
 - Show you "people with similar stats focus on X and see improvement"
-- Identify patterns like "you get swept more when you're tired - your round 4 defense drops 40%"
+- Identify patterns like "you get swept more when you're tired—your round 4 defense drops 40%"

 I don't need to build my own ML model.
 I just need clean data and thoughtful prompts to GPT.
 That's the unlock.